-What do you get if you cross a Grade II-listed former Baptist church with the work of French architect and designer Jaques Garcia (you know, the man behind The NoMad Hotel in New York)?
+What do you get if you cross a Grade II-listed former Baptist church with the work of French architect and designer Jacques Garcia (you know, the man behind The NoMad Hotel in New York)?
 L’oscar Holborn, that’s what.
-Thanks to L'oscar International Hotels – and a refurbishment budget of no less than £24m – the space is now a plush, finery-adorned hotel practically dripping in over-the-top (yet gorgeous all the same) interiors.
+Thanks to L'oscar International Hotels – and a refurbishment budget of no less than £24m – the space is now a plush, finery-adorned hotel practically dripping in over-the-top (yet gorgeous) interiors.
 The 39-bedroom hotel, which opened in June 2018, also has Michelin-starred chef Tony Fleming in the kitchen, so be sure to book a table on at least one night of your stay.

 Best for… feeling part of the clique

-Soho House has been the go-to members’ club for the arts and media crowd since it opened its doors in the mid 1990s.
-Today, despite having 23 properties in total – eight of which are in London alone – there’s still a hefty waiting list of hopefuls looking to acquire membership.
-But perhaps not for much longer, because the group is opening yet another property to appease us.
+Soho House has been the go-to members’ club for the arts and media crowd since it opened its doors in the mid-90s.
+Today, despite having 23 properties in total – eight in London alone – there’s still a hefty waiting list of hopefuls looking to acquire membership.
+But perhaps not for much longer, because the group is opening yet another property.
 Redchurch Townhouse in Shoreditch is designed in a similar style to the group’s Dean Street Townhouse and Kettner's Townhouse.
-Its 37 bedrooms range in style as well as size – from 1950s to 70s – but all guests can expect retro chandeliers and armchairs.
-There’s also Cecconi’s restaurant to get excited about, serving the brand’s much-loved signature dishes (veal milanese?
-Yes please), while diners will be surrounded by the work of east London artists.
+Its 37 bedrooms range in style as well as size – from 50s to 70s – but all guests can expect retro chandeliers and armchairs.
+There’s also Cecconi’s restaurant to get excited about, serving the brand’s much-loved signature dishes (veal milanese – yes please), while diners will be surrounded by the work of east London artists.

 Best for… top-notch seafood

-Those who book a stay at the revitalised 120 year-old hotel (formerly The Russell) – which has recently undergone a £85 million refurb – should head to Fitz's cocktail bar to celebrate New Year’s Eve.
-Its scene-stealing massive glitter ball (reputedly the largest in the capital) plus velvet chairs make it a glamorous, cosy and comfortable setting to ring in the new year.
-But The Principal’s resident seafood restaurant, Neptune, is the main attraction here; despite only opening earlier this year, it’s already being hailed the capital's coolest fish restaurant.
+Those who book a stay at the revitalised 120-year-old hotel (formerly The Russell) – which has recently undergone a £85 million refurb – should head to Fitz's cocktail bar to celebrate New Year’s Eve.
+Its scene-stealing massive glitter ball (reputedly the largest in the capital) plus velvet chairs make it a glamorous, cosy and comfortable setting to ring in the New Year.
+But The Principal’s resident seafood restaurant, Neptune, is the main attraction here; despite only opening earlier this year, it’s already being hailed as the capital's coolest fish restaurant.

 1-8 Russell Square, Bloomsbury, London WC1B 5BE